What Do You Mean?: Release

 The song was released on August 28, 2015, and was serviced to contemporary hit radio on September 1, 2015.
+On the morning of its release, Justin Bieber appeared on the Duran show to discuss his new song.
 On October 16, 2015, it was revealed that a remix of the song with Ariana Grande would be made available if fans pre-ordered the album on iTunes.

 On January 8, 2016, the official remix by Alison Wonderland was released on online.

 Composition

 "What Do You Mean?" was written by Justin Bieber, Jason "Poo Bear" Boyd and Mason Levy.
 It was produced by MdL and co-produced by Bieber.
 It was initially speculated by the media that Skrillex produced "What Do You Mean?".
 However, a spokesperson for Bieber confirmed in an interview for Rolling Stone that the song was produced by Bieber, and MdL who had previously collaborated with the singer on his single "Boyfriend" (2012).
 Written in the key of A♭ major, it has an upbeat tempo of 125 beats per minute.
 Bieber's vocal range spans from the low note of F_{3} to the high note of G_{4}.
-It is a pop and tropical house song.
+It is a pop, tropical house and dance song.
 Downtempo with hints of dark electropop.

 During the song, Bieber uses a breathy vocal, which was considered smooth and soulful.
 The production contains flute instrumentation, looped vocal samples, piano chords, tropical synths, bass and slick beat elements with the sound of a clock ticking.
 Gil Kaufman of MTV News wrote that the track contains a slippery flute-like trill over a spare tick-tock island groove and a super chill vibe, and is a kind of sequel to Skrillex and Diplo's "Where Are Ü Now", which featured Bieber.

 Lyrically, "What Do You Mean?" talks about looking for romantic clarity and not being able to figure out the opposite sex, with Bieber singing in the chorus, "What do you mean/When you nod your head yes, but you wanna say no?/What do you mean/When you don't want me to move, but you tell me to go?".